hemantgit/content-service-exercise-01/README.md

 ### Installation & Configuration

-- Open the backbase properties and uncomment the following line:
+- Open the file src/main/resources/backbase.properties of your *configuration* project and uncomment the following line:

 ```xml
 orchestrator.contenthost.atompath=http://${contentservices.host}:${contentservices.port}/${contentservices.context}/atom
 ```

+It will allow external systems to connect to your server using the CMiS standard.

 - Compile the configuration project using:
 ```xml